Teflon Lawsuit Claims & Settlements

 A chemical once used to make Teflon, called PFOA, has been linked to serious adverse health conditions, including cancer, by a science panel and numerous other studies.

 If you or someone you love were exposed to Teflon or its former component PFOA you may be entitled to financial compensation.
-Call the lawyers at Hood National Law Group today to see if you qualify for a Teflon lawsuit.
+Call the lawyers at National Injury Help today to see if you qualify for a Teflon lawsuit.
 There may be substantial cash awards from claims and settlements from a Teflon class-action lawsuit.

 Call 1-800-214-1010 for a free case evaluation or use the form on the right-hand side of your screen.

 Teflon & PFOA Cancer Side Effects

 Teflon is the trade name of a man-made chemical called polytetrafluoroethylene, or PTFE.
 It belongs to the class of plastics known as fluoropolymers and is extremely slick and slippery, has a high melting point and is nearly indestructible.